-Patterned graphene.
-As demonstrated above, the non-reciprocal MO effects in unpatterned graphene are especially strong at low frequencies (below 5-7 THz).
-However, in the higher THz region the Drude response is less efficient.
-In order to broaden further the tuning range of the magneto-teraherz response, one can use the new physical properties arising from the excitation of magneto-plasmons (that is, collective charge oscillations in external magnetic field) in graphene nanostructures23,34-37.
-To this end, we patterned graphene with a periodic antidot array (Fig. 3a) that acts as a two-dimensional plasmonic crystal.
-The transport curves (presented in Supplementary Fig. 3) are similar to the ones in continuous graphene (Fig. 1b), indicating that patterning does not strongly degrade the charge mobility.
-In order to better understand the magnetic field dependence, we first show in Fig. 3b the zero-field extinction spectra of patterned graphene with a period of $3 \mu m$ and a hole diameter of $2 \mu m$ that were studied previously by us.
+that acts as a two-dimensional plasmonic crystal [24].
+The transport curves (presented in the Supplementary Fig. 3) are similar to the ones in continuous graphene (Fig. 1b) indicating that patterning does not strongly degrade the charge mobility.
+In order to better understand the magnetic field dependence we first show in Fig. 3b the zero-field extinction spectra of patterned graphene with a period of 3 μ m, and a hole diameter of 2 μ m that were studied previously by us [24].
 They feature a Drude-like peak (A) as in continuous graphene and two additional peaks (B and C) due to Bragg scattering of graphene plasmons on the periodic structure.
-Our previous study revealed that peak B is mostly due to the (0, 1)-order Bragg reflection, while peak C has a mixed (1, 1)-(0, 2) character.
-Importantly, they both demonstrate a $\omega{res} \sim n^{1/4}$ dependence typical for Dirac fermions (Fig. 3e) that allows controlling the resonance frequency by the gate voltage, in addition to tuning it by the antidot dimensions and spacing.
+Our previous study revealed that peak B is mostly due to the (0,1)-order Bragg reflection, while peak C has a mixed (1,1) - (0,2) character.
+Importantly, they both demonstrate a $\omega{\rm res} \sim n^{1/4}$ dependence typical for Dirac fermions (Fig. 3e) [4, 14, 15] that allows controlling the resonance frequency by the gate voltage, in addition to tuning it by the antidot dimensions and spacing [24].